sensu/sensu-docs/content/sensu-go/5.12/reference/agent.md

 {{< /language-toggle >}}

-For any configuration flag you wish to specify as an Environment Variable, you will need to append `sensu_` and convert any dashes (`-`) to underscores (`_`).
-Then, add the resulting Environment Variable to the appropriate environment file described above.
+For any configuration flag you wish to specify as an environment variable, you will need to append `sensu_` and convert any dashes (`-`) to underscores (`_`).
+Then, add the resulting environment variable to the appropriate environment file described above.
 You must restart the service for these settings to take effect.

-In the following example, the `api-host` flag is configured as an Environment Variable and set to `"0.0.0.0"`.
+In the following example, the `API-HOST` flag is configured as an environment variable and set to `"0.0.0.0"`.

 {{< language-toggle >}}

 {{< highlight "Ubuntu/Debian" >}}
-$ echo 'sensu_api_host="0.0.0.0' | sudo tee -a /etc/default/sensu-agent
+$ echo 'SENSU_API_HOST="0.0.0.0' | sudo tee -a /etc/default/sensu-agent
 $ sudo systemctl restart sensu-agent
 {{< /highlight >}}

 {{< highlight "RHEL/CentOS" >}}
-$ echo 'sensu_api_host="0.0.0.0' | sudo tee -a /etc/sysconfig/sensu-agent
+$ echo 'SENSU_API_HOST="0.0.0.0' | sudo tee -a /etc/sysconfig/sensu-agent
 $ sudo systemctl restart sensu-agent
 {{< /highlight >}}